xyb3rt/sxiv/README.md

 -----
 sxiv supports the following command-line options:

+    -d       scale all images to 100%, but fit large images into window -f       start in fullscreen mode
+    -p       pixelize, i.e. turn off image anti-aliasing -s       scale all images to fit into window
+    -v       print version information and exit
+    -w WIDTHxHEIGHT
-    -w WIDTHxHEIGHT  set window width to WIDTH and height to HEIGHT (if HEIGHT is omitted, height is also set to WIDTH)
+             set window width to WIDTH and height to HEIGHT (if HEIGHT is omitted, height is also set to WIDTH) -Z       same as `-z 100'
+    -z ZOOM  scale all images to current zoom level, use ZOOM at startup

 Use the following keys to control sxiv: